 Finally, the bill provides for the transfer of the 940-acre Appleton Ranch parcel to the Secretary of the Interior.This parcel is located on the southern end of the BLM's Las Cienegas NCA.These lands lie within the "Sonoita Valley Acquisition Planning District" established by Public Law 106-538, which designated the Las Cienegas NCA.That law directs the Department to acquire lands from willing sellers within the planning district for inclusion in the NCA to further protect the important resource values for which the Las Cienegas NCA was designated.These lands are part of a significant wildlife corridor.
 The acquisition of these lands advances important conservation goals associated with this unique and special natural resource.

-The Administration has several concerns with the Southeast Arizona Land Exchange and Conservation Act and cannot support H.R.
+General Concerns The Administration has several concerns with the Southeast Arizona Land Exchange and Conservation Act and cannot support H.R.
 687 as written.Two of the Administration's principal concerns with the legislation pertain to the timing of NEPA analysis and tribal consultation.

 H.R.
 687 requires the Forest Service to prepare an environmental review document under the National Environmental Policy Act (NEPA) after the land exchange is completed rather than in advance of the exchange.It is this Administration's policy that NEPA be fully complied with to address all federal agency actions and decisions, including those necessary to implement congressional direction.